 Adapted from Manupati et al., 2021, Sci Total Environ

-Over the last two years, the APSI team has developed a model for WWS which has been crucial for monitoring the extent and spread of COVID-19 infections in cities such as Bengaluru and Pune at a much lower cost than mass testing.
+Over the past few years, the APSI team has developed a model for WWS which has been crucial for monitoring the extent and spread of COVID-19 infections in cities such as Bengaluru and Pune at a much lower cost than mass testing.

 Our teams collect wastewater samples from multiple locations identified across the city at a frequency of about once a week to gather insights into the pathogen load in these areas.
 Tracking the wastewater data alongside reported clinical cases will help provide granular geographic and temporal patterns of infection spread.